After the rain, we were lucky enough to have a rainbow send off from an amazing weekend in Savannah.

 Kings Island Nuclear Submarine Base

 We dropped anchor at 11 am, when it started raining. 🙁 Fortunately it was short lived.
 When the sun came out, we deployed the dinghy and started ashore.
 As we did, we saw Papillon coming into the harbor!
-They decided to tuck in, as the tides were going out, and there was still some skinny water ahead.
+They decided to tuck in, as the tides were going out, and there was still some skinny water ahead for their journey.
 Since they have been to Cumberland several times before, they were going to shower, relax, and Kathy was going to bake a cake!
 We were invited over for cake and Prosecco after our exploration of the island.
+Talk about great neighbors and friends!

 We motored over to the dinghy dock, got a map and some information from the park ranger, and set off on a 4.5 mile walk through the woods to the ruins of Thomas Carnegie’s mansion, across the dunes to the beach, and back through the woods to the dock.
 Essentially, a big, beautiful circle!